Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: The systematic error

 and the spectral theorem yields

-From now on, we shall use the shorthand notation $\expec{u}:=\tilde{\mathbb{E}}(u)$ and $\var{u}=\expec{(u-\expec{u})^2}$ for all $u\in \LL^2(\td{\mathbb{P}})$.
-In particular the identity above turns into
+From now on, we shall use the shorthand notation $ \langle u \rangle:=\tilde {\mathbb{E}}(u)$ and $\operatorname{var} [u ]= \langle(u- \langle u \rangle)^2 \rangle$ for all $u\in\LL^2(\tilde {\mathbb{P}})$.
+In particular, the identity above turns into

-since $\expec{\psi_T}=\frac{1}{\mathbb{E}[p]}\int \psi_T p \ \d \mathbb{P}=\frac{T}{\mathbb{E}[p]}\int \phi_T p \ \d \mathbb{P} =0$ using equations \eqref{eq:psiT} and \eqref{eq:phiT}.
+since $ \langle\psi_T \rangle=\frac{1}{\mathbb {E}[p]}\int\psi_T p \,\d \mathbb{P}=\frac{T}{\mathbb{E}[p]}\int\phi_T p \,\d\mathbb{P} =0$ using equations (\ref{eqpsiT}) and (\ref{eqphiT}).

-The rest of the proof, which is dedicated to the estimate of $\var{\psi_T}$, is divided in six steps.
-Starting point is the application of the variance estimate of \cite[Lemma~2.3]{Gloria-Otto-09} to $\psi_T$, which requires to estimate the susceptibility of $\psi_T$ with respect to the random coefficients.
-In view of \eqref{eq:psiT} it is not surprising that we will have to estimate not only the susceptibility of $\psi_T$ but also of $\phi_T$ and of some Green's function with respect to the random coefficients.
-In the first step, we establish the susceptibility estimate for the Green's function.
-In Step~2 we turn to the susceptibility estimate for the approximate corrector $\phi_T$.
-We then show in Step~3 that, relying on \cite{Gloria-Otto-09}, this implies that the spectral exponents are at least
+The streamline of the proof is to obtain bounds on the spectral exponents via (\ref{eqstep-0-0}) and (\ref{eqstep-0-1}) by proving bounds on the variance of $\psi_T$.

-Following step is to estimate the susceptibility of $\psi_T$.
-In Step~5 we show that this, combined with the suboptimal estimates
+The rest of the proof, which is dedicated to the estimate of $\operatorname{var} [\psi_T ]$, is divided into five steps.
+As a starting point we appeal to the variance estimate of Lem\-ma~\ref {lemvar-estim} that we apply to $\psi_T$.
+This requires us to estimate the susceptibility of $\psi_T$ with respect to the random coefficients.
+In view of (\ref{eqpsiT}) it is not surprising that we will have to estimate not only the susceptibility of $\psi_T$ but also of $\phi_T$ and of some Green function with respect to the random coefficients.
+In the first step, we establish the susceptibility estimate for the Green function.
+In step 2 we turn to the susceptibility estimate for the approximate corrector $\phi_T$.
+We then show in step 3 that, relying on~\cite{Gloria-Otto-09}, this implies that the spectral exponents are at least